 Cells and organisms do need compressive strength to: (1) provide protection from certain predators who would like to crack them open to get to the goodies inside, and (2) allow the organism/cell to resist various forces in the environment, e.g., gravity.
 Resisting forces becomes more significant if organisms are bigger, especially for organisms in terrestrial environments where the surrounding medium (air) provides little support.
 In terrestrial environments, organisms will be collapsed by gravity if they are more than a few centimeters in height unless they have structural strength to resist it.
 Three-dimensional wall materials (e.g., peptidoglycan, calcium carbonate, silica dioxide), can resist compression but these wall materials are only present in very small organisms.
 Plants are ‘big’ and terrestrial, how do they resist gravity?
 Walls with lignin, another 3-dimensional material, will resist compression, but not all plant cells have lignin.
-Plant cells lacking lignin have structural integrity against gravity because of the combination of water, a membrane that ‘holds’ solutes but allows water movement and a cell wall that has tensile strength.
+Plant cells lacking lignin have structural integrity against gravity because of the combination of water, a membrane that ‘holds’ solutes but allows water movement, and a cell wall that has tensile strength.
 Water is very difficult to compress as long as it is contained in something that doesn’t allow water to escape.
-It might seem that water should be able to be ‘squeezed out’ of cells by the force of gravity but this doesn’t happen because water movement out, as a cell is squeezed and pressurized by gravity, is balanced by water movement in due to purity (low water purity inside because of solutes, Chapter 24).
-Plants cells without lignin can withstand the force of gravity because of water’s compressive strength when it is inside a cell membrane surrounded by a cell wall with tensile strength.
+It might seem that water should be able to be ‘squeezed out’ of cells by the force of gravity but this doesn’t happen because water movement out, as a cell is squeezed and pressurized by gravity, is balanced by water movement in due to purity (the low water purity inside is because of solutes, Chapter 24).
+To summarize: plant cells without lignin resist the force of gravity because is incompressible (high compressive strength) and is located within a selectively permeable membrane surrounded by a cell wall with tensile strength.

 This structural feature is demonstrated in wilting plants.
-Deprived of a supply of water many plants are unable to resist the force of gravity and to maintain their structure.
-The walls in and of themselves cannot resist compression, they need water, if re-watered a wilted plant will once again stand up against gravity Fig. 9).
-Woody plants, at least the woody parts of woody plants, do not wilt because they have cells with secondary walls containing lignin that provides the compressive strength to resist the forces of gravity.
-And some non-woody plants have structural elements that prevent them from wilting.
+Deprived of a supply of water, many plants are unable to resist the force of gravity and to maintain their structure.
+The cells, mostly with only primary cell walls (no lignin) in and of themselves cannot resist compression, they need water, and if re-watered a wilted plant will once again stand up against gravity Fig. 9).
+Woody plants, at least the woody parts of woody plants as well as some herbaceous plants do not wilt because they have cells with secondary walls containing lignin that provides the compressive strength to resist the forces of gravity.

 Although most cell walls resist expansion, the resistance is not absolute and cells can yield (i.e., expand) to some extent when pressures increase inside them.
 The yielding of cell wall is both elastic (the wall yields, but returns to its original form when the force, internal pressure, is eliminated) and also plastic (the wall yields but does not return to its original shape if the internal pressure is reduced).
 Because cell walls are present even in newly created cells, plastic deformation is essential for cellular growth.